Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex2Task2" />
 #### Task 2 - Modifying the StoreController's Actions####

-In this task, you will modify Controller methods that are called **actions**.
-These actions are responsible for responding to URL requests and determine the content that should be sent back to the browser or user that invoked the URL.
+In this task, you will modify the Controller methods that are called **actions**.
+Actions are responsible for handling URL requests and determining the content that should be sent back to the browser or user that invoked the URL.

 1. The **StoreController** class already has an **Index** method.
 You will use it later in this Lab to implement the page that lists all genres of the music store.
 For now, just replace the **Index** method with the following code that returns a string "Hello from Store.Index()":